Elections in the Social Democratic Party of Croatia: 2020 leadership election

 After bad result on 2020 Parliamentary elections and resignation of party leader Davor Bernardić, Social Democratic Party held new leadership election on 26 September 2020.
 Five candidates were running for the position of party leader, 17 candidates for members of presidency and 103 candidates for main board.
 Second round was held on 3 October 2020 between Peđa Grbin and Željko Kolar, with Grbin winning and becoming new leader of the party and leader of opposition.

+2024 leadership election

+The internal party elections are set for 14 September 2024.
+Election were called follow the poor parliamentary and European elections results and finally the resignation of party leader Peđa Grbin.
+Ranko Ostojić, party vice president and former Minister of the Interior (2011–2016) withdrew his candidacy after Zoran Paunović's candidacy was confirmed.
+Siniša Hajdaš Dončić became president after the members elected him by majority vote in the second round held on 22 September 2024.